ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 ## Creating a VIP Shop

 In this section you will be creating a VIP (Very Important Player) shop that will have perk packages players can purchase that will last for a limited amount of time.
-Each package will give the player a special chat status, gems and coins.
+Each package will give the player a special chat status, gems, and coins.

 <div class="mt-video" style="width:100%">
     <video autoplay muted playsinline controls loop class="center" style="width:100%">